xolox/python-property-manager/README.rst

   >>> print(instance.change_me)
   42

-From this point onwards `change_me` will be the number 42.
+From this point onwards `change_me` will be the number 42_.

 Required properties
 ~~~~~~~~~~~~~~~~~~~

-Here's how you create a required property:
+The required_property_ decorator can be used to create required properties:

 .. code-block:: python